Saturday, 12 September 2020

 This area would normally be covered in bushes

-From the marker post, the path is fairly flat as it passes above Butterbox swamp, the starting point for Butterbox Creek which carves an exciting, canyoneering-friendly route through the sandstone (for experienced adventurers only).
-The path head towards an outcrop of rock where you get the choice of left or right.
-I would recommend left first and save the views for the very last moment.
+From the marker post, the path is fairly flat as it passes above Butterbox Swamp, the starting point for Butterbox Creek which carves an exciting, canyoneering-friendly route through the sandstone (for experienced adventurers only).
+The path heads towards an outcrop of rock where you get the choice of left or right.
+I would recommend heading left first and saving the views for the very last moment.

 Butterbox swamp